Wednesday, 14 November 2012

 Deputy Ciarán Lynch: I thank the Minister and commend him for bringing forward this measure which, as he mentioned was included in the programme for Government.
 The house price property database is a good idea, but I am proposing measures that would improve it.
 We must focus on the desired goals and outcomes in having a house price property register.
 The information to which I have referred that could be included in the register is already available because it is part of the conveyancing process.
 People would lay out a description of the house and it would be a case of ticking boxes to indicate whether the property was a house, a flat, an apartment, a gable end, semi-detached or detached property, and the number of bedrooms.
 One would be required to tick four or five boxes and this could be done as part of the transfer of the information to Revenue.
 I am aware the information is used for stamp duty purposes, but as we move towards a more progressive property tax model and away from stamp duty, we need to adopt a more progressive approach to the way we determine the valuations of properties.
 I impress upon the Minister that what I am proposing would make a good idea better and future proof what has been a missing aspect of the way houses are costed.

 Deputy Alan Shatter: I again thank the Deputy for raising the matter.
 What he has said is interesting and I will bear in mind what he has suggested.
 I do not believe, however, that it falls within the current requirements of the legislation which only prescribes the information currently on the register which has been furnished since 2010.
 Such information could not be obtained retrospectively.
 It may be at some future date by way of amending legislation or other statutory instrument.
 It would be possible to expand the register further and it does provide substantial additional information.
 It is a website that is very popular and which has had many thousands of hits.
 It makes the information available readily accessible to many individuals.
-It is a great pity there was such a site ten years ago.
+It is a great pity there was no such site ten years ago.

 Deputy Ciarán Lynch: I agree with the Minister.